 Water treatment in boiler feed

 The $250 billion global semiconductor industry cannot survive without a sufficient supply of pure water.
-As the cost of doing business surges in various production centers in the world, companies are turning to their water filtration equipment to reduce expenses.
+As the cost of doing business surges in various production centers in the world.
+Companies are turning to their water filtration equipment to reduce expenses.
 The industry found a breakthrough in the use of reverse osmosis that led to significant cost reduction.
-The innovation was spearheaded by the National Semiconductor Ltd in Scotland that was able to combine the applications of reverse osmosis and electro-deionization phases that led to a water recovery percentage of 99 percent.
-Firms in the industry as now able to cut cumulatively their water consumption by about 40 million gallons while at the same time reduce their carbon footprint by a 200-ton margin.
+The innovation was spearheaded by the National Semiconductor Ltd in Scotland; that was able to combine the applications of reverse osmosis and electro-deionization phases that led to a water recovery percentage of 99 percent.
+Firms in the industry as now able to cut cumulatively their water consumption by about 40 million gallons.
+While at the same time reduces their carbon footprint by a 200-ton margin.

-Metal finishing procedures form part of the electroplating industry that consumes great amounts of water and produce one of the largest known volumes of liquid effluent.
-The control of the liquid waste is a critical factor in global environmental initiatives because the effluent has a devastating effect to animal and plant life.
-Reverse osmosis is a widely applicable solutions for the industry that enables firms to recover 75-90 percent of the water they use, in additional to a complete removal of any metal traces in they permeate that they release as waste.
+Metal finishing procedures form part of the electroplating industry that consumes great amounts of water and produces one of the largest known volumes of liquid effluent.
+The control of the liquid waste is a critical factor in global environmental initiatives.
+Because the effluent has a devastating effect on animal and plant life.
+Reverse osmosis is a widely applicable solution that enables firms to recover 75-90 percent of the water they use.
+In additional to a complete removal of any metal traces in they permeate that they release as waste.